-\textbf{Hallucination Training Data} As shown in Tab.~\ref{abl:hallu}, the mixed training data helps the model achieve better performance in hallucination evaluation.
+As shown in Tab.~\ref{abl:hallu}, the mixed training data helps the model achieve better performance in hallucination evaluation.
 Specifically, we provide the accuracy difference for the binary classification task.
 The addition of CoT data has significantly alleviated the classification bias.
 This proves the effectiveness of the CoT data design, forcing the model to answer based on the video content.
 Additionally, directly answering `Yes' or `No' is demonstrably more efficient than answering with CoT.
-The performance of the model trained with a mixture is also better than that trained only with CoT.
-The {Gather} column shows the comprehensive performance, which requires both answers to paired questions to be correct.
-Obviously, mixed training is superior to other solutions.
-Thus, Hybrid training yields more efficient responses and more accurate hallucination judgments.